-Students may submit a written request on the appropriate CHP leave of absence form for a one-semester leave of absence from the clinical portion of the program.
-Applications will be evaluated on a case-by-case basis by the Program Administrator.
-Students must work with the Office of Financial Aid and the Office of Student Accounting of the Medical University to make sure their accounts are up to date.
-Prior to re-entry into the clinical portion of the program, students must submit to, and have a negative result, from a witnessed urine or hair drug screen.
+https://education.musc.edu/students/enrollment/bulletin/policies-and-guidelines/leaving-the-university Prior to re-entry into the clinical portion of the AFN program, students must submit to, and have a negative result, from a witnessed urine or hair drug screen.
 A positive drug screen will result in termination from the program.
 The student will pay for cost of the drug screen.